gnprice/tsflower/README.md

 - Figure out more renaming and rewriting:

+  - Apply rewrites to import types, like `import('react').Component`, just like we do for type references like `React.Component`.

   - A possible intermediate category between `'FixedName'` and `'TypeReferenceMacro'` is that some things could be defined as a single (generic) type alias in the Flow type system, but just don't